jonasstrandstedt/OpenGL4/README.md

 #OpenGL4

 A simple OpenGL 4 engine.
-The purpose is for me to learn OpenGL4 and create an engine that is easy to use.
+The purpose is for me to learn OpenGL4 and create an engine that is easy to use in other projects.

 ##MIT-Licence
 Copyright (C) 2012-2014 Jonas Strandstedt